 1. Spend nothing but time

 Not all gifts have to cost money.
-The unique situation at the moment is an opportunity to slow down and make the most of some extra time together.
 Start the day off simply with a good old fashioned breakfast in bed.
 Organise activities you can do together – go explore a new walking trail or wrangle the kids in the kitchen to bake something from scratch.
 Watch her favourite movie.
 Put together a playlist of her favourite songs you can dance to in the living room.
-Organise a time to have a virtual high tea together over the phone if you can’t be with your mum or grandma in person on the day.
+Arrange a high tea at home or a virtual cuppa and catch up if you can't be with grandmas or family in person on the day.
 See if you can dig out old family photos or share some of your favourite moments from the past that you can reminisce about together.
 Now is a great time to create special memories.

 2. DIY - make something with the kids